High School Equivalency Program

 For more information about the GED test, please visit http://ged.com/

-You'll need to attend a program orientation and take reading and math assessments.
+You'll need to finish the online orientation, then take reading and math assessments.
 Once we know your level, you'll be placed in the appropriate class and be ready to begin!

 Is there an age requirement to take the class and exam?